automata/awesome-jamstack/README.md

   - [Cloud ML Engine](https://cloud.google.com/ml-engine/) - Serverless machine learning services that automatically scales built on custom Google hardware (Tensor Processing Units).
 - [Serverless](https://serverless.com/) - Toolkit for deploying and operating serverless architectures.
 - [Cloudinary](https://cloudinary.com/) - Serverless media (images/videos) management platform.
 Provides SDKs in every popular language and media widgets for Jamstack to make it easy to manage media, CDN, storage, transformations, and more.
+- [imgix](https://www.imgix.com/) - Serverless image delivery and management service.  imgix connects to where your images are stored (e.g. S3, GCS, web folder) and transforms, optimizes, and intelligently delivers your images using simple and robust URL parameters.

 *For a more complete list see [Awesome Serverless](https://github.com/pmuens/awesome-serverless).*